JPvRiel/docker-rsyslog/README.md

 - `/etc/rsyslog.d/output/filters`
 - `/etc/rsyslog.d/output/extra`

 Placing a `*.conf` in the `input/filters` or `output/filters` sub-directory is included and applied globally to either (to all of) the inputs or outputs.
-Per-input, or per-output filters can also be included in additonal sub-directories named the same as the respective ruleset.
+Per-input, or per-output filters can also be included in additional sub-directories named the same as the respective ruleset.
 E.g.:

 - `/etc/rsyslog.d/input/filters/remote_in_udp/*.conf` will _only_ apply to the `remote_in_udp` ruleset.
 - `/etc/rsyslog.d/output/filters/fwd_syslog/*.conf` will _only_ apply to the `fwd_syslog` ruleset.